Gorton: Landmarks and attractions

 Gorton was home to the world-famous Belle Vue Zoological Gardens from 1836 until its closure in the 1980s.
 At its peak, Belle Vue attracted more than two million visitors a year.

 Transport

 Railway

 The area is served by several railway stations including Gorton, Ashburys, Belle Vue and Ryder Brow.

-Trains on the Hope Valley line and Glossop line stop at Gorton.
-Services are operated by Northern, with trains to Manchester Piccadilly, Glossop, Hadfield and Rose Hill Marple.
+Trains on the Hope Valley Line and Glossop line stop at Gorton.
+Services are operated by Northern Trains, with services to Manchester Piccadilly, Glossop, Hadfield and Rose Hill Marple.

 Until 1970, passenger services on the Great Central Railway passed through the station.
 Gorton station is mentioned in the 1964 song Slow Train by Flanders & Swann, where it was referred to as Openshaw.

 History

 Another railway station in the Gorton area, Hyde Road, was opened in 1882 on the Fallowfield Loop railway line until the route closed to passengers in 1958.
 The station had a brief revival in 1987, when it played a role in the early development of the Manchester Metrolink system.
 A temporary station called Debdale Park was constructed on the station site to host a public exhibition of Project Light Rail, in which a DLR P86 stock light rail vehicle on loan from the Docklands Light Railway in London was driven along a short stretch of track to demonstrate the light rail/tram configuration then being planned for Manchester.
 Soon after the demonstration, the Fallowfield line was dismantled; it has since been converted by Sustrans into a shared use path – the Fallowfield Loop – which runs from Fairfield to St Werburgh's Road tram stop in Chorlton-cum-Hardy.